-In this Titleist TSi3 Fairway review, Joel Tadman tests it out on the course versus his current gamer to see if there are gains in performance to be had
+In this Titleist TSi3 Fairway review article and video, Joel Tadman tests it out on the course versus his current gamer to see if there are gains in performance to be had

 Titleist TSi3 Fairway Wood Review